Entangling distant systems via universal nonadiabatic passage: Preparing distant qubits into maximal entangled state

-We can generate the $N$-qubit GHZ state on a generalized Hamiltonian of that in Eq.~(\ref{Hamthree}) within $N$ steps.
-In particular, we require that the $n$th qubit ($1\le n\le N-1$) is longitudinally interacted with the $(n+1)$th one with the same coupling strength $J$, and each qubit is driven by a local laser field of the same frequency.
+We can create the $N$-qubit GHZ state on a generalized Hamiltonian similar to that in Eq.~(\ref{Hamthree}) within $N$ steps.
+In particular, we require that the $n$th qubit, $1\le n\le N-1$, is longitudinally interacted with the $(n+1)$th one with the same coupling strength $J$, and each qubit can be driven by a local field of the same frequency.
 The full Hamiltonian can therefore be written as

 where